 Grease Management to Prevent Grease Fires

 Cooking grease becomes a flammable liquid when it is heated to a temperature over 360°F. If you have not cleaned grease from the inside of your grill and you run your grill hotter than 360°F, you create the conditions for starting a grease fire.
 When this happens, you'll see lots of very thick, white smoke until you open the grill lid.
 When the lid is lifted the hot smoke mixes with an excessive amount of oxygen-rich air and that's when the fire will starts.
 Closing the lid at this time is advised but this may not extinguish the flames.
-Opening the lid again at this point to save your food is NOT advised.

 If you have mistakenly started a grease fire, close the grill lid and disconnect the power from the grill until the flames and smoke subside.
 The grill now needs to cool back down to a lower temperature before proceeding.
 If the grease bucket hanging from the grill has not also ignited, remove it from the grill so that it too does not accidentally ignite.